jwuphysics/sparse-feature-networks/README.md

 ## Citation

-This paper has been submitted to AAS journals and will soon appear on arXiv.
+This paper can be found on arXiv.
 For now, please use the following citation:

 ```latex
 @ARTICLE{2025arXiv250100089W,